thebrndt/foundations_flask/README.md

 >CSS
 >Python
 >Flask
+>SQLite & SQLlchemy

 <hr>

 ## Changelog

-Essentially everything from last hand-in has changed.
+- New File Structure
 - New and updated HTML and CSS.
-- Implementation of backend with flask and routing, etc.
+- Implementation of SQLite database using SQLAlchemy
-- Signup page replaced with "Blog" page.
+- Blogs now rendering from database and not dictionaries.

 ### Notes
-Several bugs to fix (looping, dynamic routing).
+- Issues with database relationships and getting foreign keys to work
-Further implementation of pages to be done.
+- Further implementation of pages to be done